Slashflex/Natours/README.md

-<h1 align="center">Welcome to Fake Tour Agency 👋</h1>
+<h1 align="center">Welcome to Natours (read : Nature Tours) 👋</h1>
 <p>
   <img src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

 > WebApp created using SASS(scss synthax) to learn how it works.
-7-1 pattern and BEM will be used here
+7-1 pattern and BEM methodology are also used.

 ## Install